 |

-Seeder is used to generate dummy data to your database, that way it is easier for you to test things.
+Seeder is used to generate dummy data to your database, this way it is easier for you to run tests.
 To generate a seeder, run the following command:

 |